AnandRaj2224/RockPaperScissor/README.md

 The game consists of a total of five rounds.
 After all rounds have been played, the final winner will be determined based on the total score accumulated by the user and the computer.

-Enjoy playing and have fun!
+Enjoy playing and have fun!.